cis1951/lec6-code/README.md

 }
 ```

 The different preview syntax at the bottom is just getting the preview to work since it needs a binding parameter.
-We should also now fix the origial `ContentView` so it is just
+We should also now fix the original `ContentView` so it is just

 ```swift
 struct ContentView: View {